Tonček Štern

-Tonček Štern (born 14 November 1995) is a Slovenian volleyball player who plays for the Greek club Olympiacos and the Slovenian national team.
+Tonček Štern (born 14 November 1995) is a Slovenian volleyball player who plays for ACH Volley and the Slovenia national team.
 With Slovenia, he was the runner-up of the European Volleyball Championship in 2019 and 2021.
+He also represented the country at the 2024 Summer Olympics.

 Personal life

 Štern has an older brother, Žiga, who is also a volleyball player.